edelstone/tints-and-shades/README.md

 If you notice a bug or want a feature added please [file an issue on GitHub](https://github.com/edelstone/tints-and-shades/issues/new).
 If you don't have an account there, just [email me](mailto:contact@maketintsandshades.com) the details.

 If you're a developer and want to help with the project, please comment on [open issues](https://github.com/edelstone/tints-and-shades/issues) or create a new one and communicate your intentions.
 Once we agree on a path forward you can just make a pull request and take it to the finish line.

-## Local development

-_Prerequisites: Node.js 14+_

-1. Clone this project.
-2. Navigate to the project in your terminal.
-3. Install dependencies: `npm install`.
-4. Start the server: `npm run start`.
-5. Navigate to `localhost:8080` in your browser.

-Merges and pushes to `main` automatically trigger a build on the `gh-pages` branch, which deploys to GitHub Pages.

 ## Support this project